DevOpCo/devenv/README.md

 ### Getting started

+run `source bin/setup.sh` from the root of this repo.

+TODO:
+  - Thor tasks to do the following:
-run `bash -x bin/setup.sh` from the root of this repo.
-It will copy the example files from the `examples/default/` directory and place them in the `config/` directory. _In future iterations, the examples directory will contain default configurations for various setups._
+    - copy example files from the `examples/default/` directory and place them in the `config/` directory.

 After running the setup script, you can choose to run the following:
 ```